 We’ve been looking at different ways to make Ngatai Road safer and easier for everyone, for people riding bikes, pedestrians and people in vehicles.

 Ngatai Road is a key connection between Bellevue, Matua and Otumoetai and the central city.
 That's why we have been looking at different ways to make this road safer and easier for everyone.
-The transport improvements planned are aimed mainly at people who walk, scooter, cycle and use public transport between Otumoetai Road and the Salt Marsh.
+The transport improvements planned, are aimed at all road users who travel between Otumoetai Road and the Matua Saltmarsh.
 With three schools in the area, we're especially mindful of the safety of our children going to and from school.

 What’s our goal?